 These are half-hour discussions with students within 1-3 days of a student seeking CAPS services.
 Collaboratively, the counselor and student make decisions about the most effective next steps for support or treatment.

-Since referrals to community providers may be necessary as the outcome of an IC, Doctoral interns start ICs in October, once they have familiarized themselves with the agency, campus and referral resources
+Since referrals to community providers may be necessary as the outcome of an IC, Doctoral interns start ICs in early September, once they have familiarized themselves with the agency, campus and referral resources

 These are 45-minute sessions which serve as a simultaneous process of evaluation and starting the brief counseling/therapy process.
 Students seen for an FCA usually continue as clients with that therapist.